CNET logo Why You Can Trust CNET

 Once again, keep in mind that CNET has not gone through the ordering or installation process with Momentum Solar.

 What we can say is that Momentum's experience and vertical integration in the solar industry, including its sole reliance on certified in-house labor, makes it a company worth considering.
-The company is accredited with the Better Business Bureau and has an A+ rating.
-Unfortunately it only operates in a handful of states at the moment but is slowly expanding.
+The company is accredited by the Better Business Bureau and has an A+ rating.
+Unfortunately, it only operates in a handful of states at the moment but is slowly expanding.
 It would be nice to see a few more online tools to help the consumer in the early stages of shopping around as well.
 Finally, if you're interested in a power purchase agreement, it might be one of the few things the company will need to bring in a third party to offer.

 Pros

-• Top notch 25-year warranty
+• Top-notch 25-year warranty

 • Deep experience in the solar industry